vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Agreements

 An agreement is between the Vipps MobilePay user and the merchant.
 This payment agreement allows you to routinely charge the customer without requiring them to manually approve every time.
-See [charges](#charges).
+See [charges](#charges) for more details.

 ### Create an agreement